Caleb S.

 Want more examples?
 We’ve got you covered!
 Head to our persuasive essay examples blog to find persuasive papers on various topics.

 Selecting an engaging and relevant topic is the first step in crafting a persuasive essay.
-Here are a few persuasive essay prompts and ideas to spark your inspiration:
+If you are wondering what should I write my persuasive essay on, here are a few persuasive essay prompts:

 • Advocate for the reduction of single-use plastics to combat plastic pollution.